-The genetic material must be stable so that genetic information can be passed from one generation to another without any change during different stages of life cycle of the organism.
-Now, let us see which is better in stability?
+The genetic material must be stable so that genetic information can be passed from one generation to another without any change during different stages of the life cycle of the organism.
+Now, let us see which is more stable?
 DNA or RNA.

 If we recall the two basic chemical difference between DNA and RNA, then we get these two differences:

 1. The presence of 2’-Hydroxyl (-OH) group on RNA.

 RNA, however, is a stable molecule as the presence of negative charge (–ve) on the sugar-phosphate backbone protects it from attack by Hydroxyl ions (OH–) that would lead to Hydrolytic cleavage.
 But, the presence of 2’-Hydroxyl (-OH) group makes the RNA susceptible to Base-catalyzed hydrolysis.
 Moreover, RNA is also prone to Auto-Hydrolysis when it is single-stranded.
 This spontaneous cleavage reaction takes place in basic solutions, where free hydroxyl ions in solution can easily deprotonate the 2’-Hydroxyl (-OH) group of the Ribose sugar.

 However, if this 2’-Hydroxyl (-OH) group is removed from the ribose sugar than the rate of such base-catalyzed hydrolysis is decreased by approximately 100 fold under extreme conditions.

 Thus, the presence of 2’-Hydroxyl (-OH) group on every nucleotide of RNA makes it labile and easily degradable.

 2. The presence of Thymine at the place of Uracil in DNA.